Marshall University offers a variety of merit-based scholarships to students who demonstrate outstanding academic

 Due to limited funding under the FWS Program, the Office of Student Financial Assistance is only able to place about 275 students into FWS part-time jobs each year.

 As funding limits permit, FWS awards are offered as part of the annual financial aid package created prior to the start of each academic year.
 A FWS Wait-list is maintained in the event that students initially selected for FWS decline their awards and funding is made available to award additional FWS eligible students.
 Students placed on the FWS Wait-list are typically not awarded until the spring semester.
 To be put on the 2018-19 FWS Wait-list, you must download and complete the 2018-19 Federal Work-Study Wait-list Form.

 Part-time Employment “To Do List”:

 Before you can be sent for a FWS job interview or begin other jobs on campus, you MUST:

 - Have the Homeland Security Form I-9 on file at Marshall University’s Human Resources Office, Room 207, Old Main.
 A sample of the form that you will complete along with a list of acceptable documents may be viewed at: www.uscis.gov/files/form/i-9.pdf.
-Please note that you must complete the I-9 in person, not thru the mail or by fax.
+Please note that you must complete the I-9 in person.

 In order to customize your payroll deductions and to arrange for direct deposit of your earnings, you need to:

-- Complete IRS W-4 Form located at http://www.uscis.gov/files/form/i-9.pdf, and submit it to the Payroll Office, Room 203, Old Main.
+- Complete IRS W-4 Form, which is located at http://www.uscis.gov/files/form/i-9.pdf, and submit it to the Payroll Office, Room 203, Old Main.
 Without this form on file your federal and state exemptions will default to single and zero.

-- Complete a Marshall University Direct Deposit Form located at http://www.marshall.edu/finance/files/Payroll-Direct-Deposit-Form.pdf, and submit it the Payroll Office, Room 203, Old Main.
+- Complete a Marshall University Direct Deposit Form, which is located at http://www.marshall.edu/finance/files/Payroll-Direct-Deposit-Form.pdf, and submit it the Payroll Office, Room 203, Old Main.

 The Marshall University School of Medicine Office of Student Assistance strives to meet your financial needs by providing funds through federal, state, and institutional programs.
 In addition, the office offers comprehensive financial aid counseling and debt management services.